iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.15.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 2 reviews"/>
 </p>

+> Good to have app but it is quite slow to load the self check page.
+Please make it faster<br> :date: __2020-12-02 14:31:08__

 > [Original Rel review] Unreliable notifications.
 No app exit stratagy, that's very poor design.
 Otherwise fine app but becoming very slow to load or change tabs.
 [2020-10-21 Rel] Still no proper way to exit app.
 Extremely slow response throughout, even on fiber internet.
 [2020-10-27 Rel] Workflow error.
 After submitting daily check-in returning to home tab app thinks daily check-in not done.
 Exit and reload app check-in noted correctly.
 Other faults remain.<br> :date: __2020-11-01 15:11:04__

 > I thought this was the tracker app.
 It isn't and it really isn't useful<br> :date: __2020-10-07 04:46:06__